Kitchen Stewardship | A Baby Steps Approach to Balanced Nutrition

 2. Nourishing Cook (method 2): Drain, rinse, put back in pot and add water to cover beans.
 Bring to a boil and skim off foam.
 Reduce heat and simmer, covered, for 4-8 hours.
 Note: it is actually possible to cook beans for 8 hours and still have them not quite done!
 Make sure your simmer is a good, solid simmer.
 My “simmer burner” on low is not enough.

-• 1 c dry beans yields 2-2½ c cooked.
+• 1 cup dry beans yields 2-2½ cups cooked.
 Unless otherwise stated, the amounts given in my recipes refer to the cooked volume.

-• Salt can disrupt the cooking, so should not be added while soaking or during the first hour of cooking.
+• Salt can disrupt the cooking, so should not be added while soaking.
+Adding salt during cooking improves the flavor of the beans.

 It’s amazing that I ever got brave enough to purchase and use dry beans again after my first experience with them.
 If my mother ever soaked and cooked dry beans during my youth, I wasn’t aware of it.
 I first used them in college…in a dorm room.
 (Read: strike one!)